Petros626/BLE-jammer/README.md

 BLE (Bluetooth low energy) jammer using nRF24L01+ modules and an Arduino Nano Every combined in a 3D printed case.

 ## Brief overview
-This repository is based on the original one by Wilson Ler (thanks @lws803) ,but provides a handy 3D case to house all the electronics and migrate the code (detailed commented) to the Arduino Nano Every.
+This repository is based on the original one by [Wilson Ler] (https://github.com/lws803/BLE-jammer) ,but provides a handy 3D case to house all the electronics and migrate the code (detailed commented) to the Arduino Nano Every.

 ## Project components
 1. 1x Arduino Nano Every or Arduino Nano